canjs/can-queues/README.md

 {
 	Queue,         // The Queue type constructor
 	PriorityQueue, // The PriorityQueue type constructor
-	NOTIFY_QUEUE,  // A Queue used to tell objects that
+	notifyQueue,   // A Queue used to tell objects that
-	               //    derive a value that they should be updated.
-	DERIVE_QUEUE,  // A PriorityQueue used update values.
-	MUTATE_QUEUE,  // A Queue used to register tasks that might
+	               //    derive a value that they should be updated. deriveQueue,   // A PriorityQueue used update values. mutateQueue,   // A Queue used to register tasks that might
 	               //    update other values.
 	batch: {
 		start,     // A function used to prevent the automatic flushing
 		           //    of the NOTIFY_QUEUE.
 		stop       // A function used to begin flushing the NOTIFY_QUEUE.
-	}
+	},

+	enqueueByQueue // A helper function used to queue a bunch of tasks.
 }
 ```